tliron/prudence/TUTORIAL.md

 once.

 The "require" here will give us access to the "exports.handler" from `router.js`.

-Quit Prudence with CTRL+C and restart it.
-(Yes, it restarted automatically when we edited this file, but because we changed the server itself we need to quit Prudence entirely.)

 You should have a running static file server now.
 You can use `curl` again to test it, or open a web browser to [`http://localhost:8080`](http://localhost:8080).
 The Prudence